michaelscho/lassberg/analysis/evaluation_of_summary.md

 In this paper, I will evaluate the performance of various methods for each task based on a sample of 10 letters taken from the correspondence between Joseph von Laßberg and his close friend [Johan Adam Pupikofer](https://en.wikipedia.org/wiki/Johann_Adam_Pupikofer).
 This selection of letters, presented in ther *Appendix* encompasses both personal exchanges and scholarly discussions, providing a representative sample for our analysis.
 The letters have been taken directly from the ocred pdf of their printed source via Google Books.
 No postprocessing was applied, except deletion of `\n` and whitespaces.
 Some of them, particularily letters written by Laßberg, rely heavily on an oldfashined style of German, including non standard orthography and characters.
 Other,s mainly written by Pupikofer are more standardized.
 Errors in OCR have not been corrected, as this would not be feasable to do for 3250 letters at this point.
 However, the quality of the digitized text is high.

-Based on this dataset, a number of methods will be evaluated regarding the forementioned tasks.
+Based on this dataset, a number of methods will be evaluated regarding the aforementioned tasks.
 As this paper is dedicated to test methods suitable for small projects, that do not have the resources to apply these tasks manually or devote substantial time to train or even finetune models, the methods evaluated here will be used as they are provided out-of-the-box.
-If these mthods are further trained or finetuned, substantially better results might be possible.
+If these methods are further trained or finetuned, substantially better results might be possible.

 The paper is structured in three main sections, each dedicated to the evaluation of methods for one of the aforementioned tasks: